Keri Russell: 2003–2012: Theater and film roles

 In mid-2006, Russell was chosen to be a celebrity spokeswoman for CoverGirl cosmetics.
-In the summer of 2007, Russell appeared in The Keri Kronicles, a reality show sitcom sponsored by CoverGirl and airing on MySpace; the show was filmed at Russell's home in Manhattan and spotlighted her life.
+In the summer of 2007, Russell appeared in The Keri Kronicles, a reality show sitcom sponsored by CoverGirl that aired on MySpace; the show was filmed at Russell's home in Manhattan and spotlighted her life.
 Also in 2007, she played Melody on the NBC show Scrubs.

 Russell next starred in the film Waitress, which marked the fourth time she played a pregnant woman.
 Her performance was positively received by critics, with Michael Sragow of The Baltimore Sun writing that Russell's performance had "aesthetic character" and "wields tenderness and fierceness with quiet heat".
-In 2007, Russell also completed roles in Grimm Love (titled Rohtenburg for its German release), in which she played Katie Armstrong, a graduate student who writes her thesis on an infamous cannibal murder case and the thriller The Girl in the Park.
+In 2007, Russell also completed roles in Grimm Love and The Girl in the Park.

 Russell next appeared in August Rush, released in November 2007.
-She also appeared on the cover of the New York Posts Page Six magazine on November 11, 2007.
-Russell later appeared in Bedtime Stories.
+She later appeared in Bedtime Stories.
 In an appearance on The View on December 15, 2008, Russell said she got the part because Adam Sandler's wife Jackie had seen her in Waitress and suggested her for the movie.
 Russell voiced Wonder Woman in a direct-to-video animated feature released on March 3, 2009.

-2010s

 Russell starred in the Tom Vaughan-helmed Extraordinary Measures for CBS Films.
-The drama, which started filming on April 6, 2009, and was released on January 22, 2010, was the first film to go into production for the new company.
-Russell played Aileen Crowley, a mother who tries to build a normal home life for her sick children while her husband and an unconventional scientist race against time to find a cure.
+The drama, released on January 22, 2010, was the company's first film to go into production.
+Russell plays Aileen Crowley, a mother who tries to build a normal home life for her sick children while her husband and an unconventional scientist race against time to find a cure.

 Russell starred in the Fox series Running Wilde from 2010 to 2011.

+2013–present: The Americans and The Diplomat

-From 2013 to 2018, she starred in the FX drama series The Americans, playing Elizabeth Jennings, a deep-undercover Russian KGB spy living as an American in the 1980s Cold War era.
+From 2013 to 2018, Russell starred in the FX drama series The Americans, playing Elizabeth Jennings, a deep-undercover Russian KGB spy living as an American in the 1980s Cold War era.
 She appeared opposite Matthew Rhys, who portrays her character's husband and spy partner.
 Russell and Rhys became partners in real life during this time.
 The series ended after six seasons.
+For her performance, she was nominated for three consecutive Primetime Emmy Award for Outstanding Lead Actress in a Drama Series, as well as two Golden Globe Award for Best Actress – Television Series Drama.
+Emily St. James of Vox called her performance "gorgeously restrained".